Grief counselors and police are at the school on Friday

 Meanwhile, the legal process continues.

 Joyce, the prosecuting attorney, filed charges against Lane around 3:40 p.m.
 Thursday in juvenile court.
-The defendant's next court appearance will be March 6.
-A hearing scheduled for March 19 will discuss a motion to transfer his case to an adult court.
+After the defendant’s next court appearance next Tuesday, a March 19 hearing is scheduled that is tied to a motion to transfer his case to an adult court.

 The murder charges state that the teenager “purposely and with prior calculation and design” fatally shot three people while at Chardon High.